tprasadtp/ubuntu-post-install/docs/clioptions.md

     ```

 You can specify YAML file to use.
 Script will fetch it and parse it.
 Please note that local Config file specified takes priority over `-R`.
 If both -C & -R are used, only local config file is considered.
 The file should be available without any soft of interactive logins.

+!!! warning
+    If using gists, please provide raw gist URL.

 ## Do not report statistics